Our offices will be closed March 23-July 31. However, staff will be available remotely. Please contact us at PREP@UTSA.edu

 The Prefreshman Engineering Program (PREP) is an academically rigorous mathematics-based summer enrichment program conducted at several college and university campuses in San Antonio, as well as, across the State of Texas and Nation.

-PREP identifies middle and high school students who have an interest in science, technology, engineering and mathematics (STEM) and helps prepare those students for success in advanced studies and careers by providing a challenging academic program that emphasizes the development of abstract reasoning and problem solving skills and exposure to careers through speakers and field trips.
+PREP identifies middle and high school students interested in science, technology, engineering and mathematics (STEM) and helps prepare those students for advanced studies and careers in those fields by providing a challenging academic program that emphasizes abstract reasoning and problem solving, and exposes participants to careers through speakers and field trips.

 Year 2 PREP

 The program started in 1979 by a UTSA mathematics professor, Dr. Manuel P. Berriozábal.
 Today, in 2019, PREP exists at 33 sites in 25 cities and 7 states.
 PREP has served over 50,000 students in the State of Texas during the past 40 years.

 Students from all school districts within the Greater San Antonio Area that meet the requirements outlined below are encouraged to apply.

 - Students must apply as 6th, 7th, or 8th graders